Breaking down barriers for more than 70 years

 More than 70 years later their legacy lives on.
 We’re still breaking down barriers for deaf children thanks to your amazing support.

 We celebrate 10 years of newborn hearing screening by projecting 100 pictures of deaf babies onto the Shell Centre, London.
-The event marks the launch of our Right from the Start campaign, which calls for every deaf child to get the right support as soon as they are diagnosed as deaf.
+The event marks the launch of our Right from the Start campaign (PDF), which calls for every deaf child to get the right support as soon as they are diagnosed as deaf.

 Our new Roadshow bus, funded by generous supporters, gives free information to thousands of deaf and hearing school children across the UK.

 We launch our Stolen Futures campaign to challenge local council cuts to services for deaf children in England.
 After being contacted by 2,500 of our campaigners, MPs debate this issue in parliament.

 We launch the Buzz, our website for deaf children and young people.

 We successfully campaign for newborn hearing screening to be introduced across the UK, so that deaf babies are diagnosed as early as possible.

 We launch the International Deaf Children’s Society – now known as Deaf Child Worldwide – to support deaf children in developing countries.